dfinity/ICRC-1/standards/ICRC-0/README.md

 It is at the discretion of the WG to adopt the approach of humming for sensing whether the group is in rough consensus or whether additional work needs to be done.
 Any other suitable mechanism can be used as alternative tool to achieve this.

+### Documentation

+The outcode of a WG is one or more standards and ideally reference implementations thereof.
+However, not only the standards and reference implementations should be made available, but also supporting documentation that allows everyone, particularly the NNS neurons who vote on making a proposal official, to reproduce how the WG has come to its proposal.
+This supporting material should comprise the following:

+* Minutes of the virtual WG meetings;
+* GitHub history;
+* Google documents including discussions;
+* PDFs with summaries of crucial points, e.g., remaining objections;
+* Forum discussions.

+The materials should allow "outsiders" to the WG to understand the path it took the WG to arrive  at the final proposal.
+Particularly, all objections and related discussions should be reproducible, particularly for those that have not been accommodated by the proposal, i.e., those of the people that are in the rough part of consensus when the proposal is considered final.

+Further experience with the process needs to show what is the best approach.
+For groups using GitHub, discussions of objections on GitHub as well as the meeting minutes can be sufficient to serve this purpose.
+The group might want to highlight the open objections to the community in a separate PR on GitHub, Google Docs document or PDF to facilitate decision making by the NNS neurons.

+### Interaction with the community

+Generally, the idea is that anybody interested in a particular topic can join and contribute to a WG and thereby influence the results it produces.
+However, not always will all relevant people be part of the WG from its very beginning.
+Thus, it is important that the WG interact with the broader IC community when producing a standard proposal.
+At a minimum, this should include that the work and communication being done be open so anybody can read up on the progress and intermediate results.
+Social media can be used to disseminate certain results more widely.

+Once a WG has converged with a proposal and has reached rough consensus, it should make the proposal available to the public and ideally do so in a public presentation that is widely announced beforehand to reach the broadest-possible interested audience.
+The audience should particularly include the IC neurons so that they can make up their mind for their vote regarding adoption of the proposal.
+This publicizing event attempts to educate the community including the voting neurons and to solicit feedback as well as objections to the proposal.
+Depending on severity, objections can lead to another iteration over the standard to be accommodated, but must at least be discussed on a technical level.
+This process should be followed at least for the important and potentially contentious items the WG works on as it may create too much overhead to do so for every small result of the WG, e.g., if the WG has split its work into a series of smaller work packages.

+The WG should also make information that allows for understanding the WG's path towards the proposal and relevant background material available to the community.
+This will help everyone to understand why objections may have not been accommodated and will avoid to rediscuss those with the community whenever someone thinks about the same objection.
+This information is part of the meeting minutes as well as GitHub or Google Docs discussions, which are all public.

 ### Voting

-Once the WG has established rough consensus on a proposal, i.e., through its discussions over time on the subject and possibly supported by a (virtual) hum, the proposal can be subjected to a formal "vote" by the core WG members.
+Once the WG has established rough consensus on a proposal, i.e., through its discussions over time on the subject and possibly supported by a (virtual) hum, and has obtained feedback from the wider community and addressed its comments and objections, the proposal can be subjected to a formal vote by the core WG members.
 Voting is initiated and closed by the chair of the WG.
-Voting in the WG requires a participation of at least 50% of the core WG members.
-A majority of two thirds is required for the acceptance of a proposal.
+Voting in the WG requires no minimum participation.
+The reason to not have a minimum quorum is to avoid the need that the WG chair chase core WG members to vote.
+However, it is important for this approach to be workable, that every vote is prominently announced in the WG's forum topic and possibly also on the Discord channel and the virtual meeting.
+A majority of at least two thirds of the votes having been cast is required for the acceptance of a proposal.
 Requiring a super majority for accepting a proposal is in-line with how major technical standards bodies handle voting.
-Still allowing for a fraction of members objecting in a vote may be necessary to be able to reach agreement for certain proposals, particularly for those on more controversial topics.
+Still allowing for a fraction of members objecting in a vote, reflecting rough consensus rather than unanimity, may be necessary to be able to reach agreement for certain proposals, particularly for those on more controversial topics.

 For the, hopefully unlikely, case of a WG not being able to achieve rough consensus on an issue and not getting agreement in a vote held despite impossibility of achieving rough consensus, a mechanism should be in place that helps resolve such situations.
-Details of this need to be refined further.
-One option would be that the WG can revert to an NNS vote to help resolve the issue, e.g., in the form of a consultative input or a decision on the crucial points that cannot be resolved.
-However, such situations are to be avoided in the light of the rough consensus approach.
+Details of this need to be refined further based on experience still to be gained.
+One option is that the WG can revert to an NNS vote to help resolve the issue, e.g., in the form of a consultative input or a decision on the crucial points that cannot be resolved.
+However, such situations are to be generally avoided in the light of the rough consensus approach which attempts to reach a solid level of consensus in the WG.

 Proposals accepted through a vote by the WG with a two-thirds super majority are moved forward to a formal vote by the NNS, following the usual principles of IC governance, on adoption of the proposal for the Internet Computer and its ecosystem.

 ## Conclusions

 This document proposes how IC WGs can be governed.
 It has emerged from the Ledger and Tokenization WG due to a need for this group's own governance.
-As next steps, the proposal needs to be agreed upon as a starting point, of course using rough consensus, and then applied in the daily TWG practice and further refined as needed, first within the Ledger and Tokenization WG.
+As next steps, the proposal needs to be agreed upon as a starting point, of course using rough consensus, and then applied in the daily WG practice and further refined as needed, first within the Ledger and Tokenization WG.
 The gained experience will lead to an iterative refinement and improvement.
 Other IC WGs are free to pick up this proposal or parts of it for their own governance and are invited to contribute to improving this proposal.
 Ideally, the IC community can converge to a single approach for how WGs operate and are governed to avoid every group having to reinvent the wheel.